Falling in Reverse's Ronnie Radke Reveals Six Things Not To Do in Jail

 Radke received probation, but the terms included being clean and he was addicted to narcotics at the time and unable to kick.
 He also had to have a 40-hour-a-week job and remain in the state, which meant he couldn’t tour with Escape the Fate.
 “I was high on drugs and I was depressed so I didn’t listen to anything the judge was telling me I did whatever I wanted.”

 Busted for violating probation, a judge sentenced Radke to 18 to 48 months behind bars.
 Partway through his sentence, he got a prison tattoo and shortly after got into a fistfight with inmates who didn’t appreciate his rock-and-roll tattoos and quasi-celebrity status.
 When guards checked inmates hands after the fight, not only did they notice Radke’s scraped, bruised knuckles, they saw his freshly healing prison tattoo.
 Since both fighting and tats were against the rules, Radke was put into solitary confinement.
 With nothing else to do and no one to talk to, he wrote songs in his cell without the use of an instrument or tape recorder.
 When he got out of jail after two and a half years (half spent in solitary for belligerence), he put a new band together, Falling in Reverse, and entered the studio with producer Elvis Baskette.
-A few months later, they had recorded The Drug in Me Is You, which came out July 26 at No. 19 on the Billboard album chart.
+A few months later, they had recorded their debut The Drug in Me Is You, which came out in 2011.

 Instead of talking about how he found his bandmates, created the record, and what it was like to be a free man working on a new album, Radke talked to RevolverMag.com about something far more practical: Things not to do if you find yourself behind bars.